grafana/mimir/operations/mimir-mixin/docs/playbooks.md

 How it **works**:

 - This alert applies when memberlist is used for the ring backing store.
-- All Cortex instances using the ring, regardless of type, join a single memberlist cluster.
+- All Mimir instances using the ring, regardless of type, join a single memberlist cluster.
 - Each instance (=memberlist cluster member) should be able to see all others.
 - Therefore the following should be equal for every instance:
   - The reported number of cluster members (`memberlist_client_cluster_members_count`)